I need a development platform that doesn't lock my data or code into a proprietary format

 Key Takeaways

-• Verify that you can download and run the generated source code locally without relying on proprietary runtime dependencies.
+- Code Exportability: Always verify that you can download and run the generated source locally without dependency on the vendor's proprietary servers.

 Decision Criteria